Create the emaj extension in a database

 If they are not already present, both emaj_adm and emaj_viewer roles are created.

-Finally, the installation script looks at the instance configuration and may display one or several warning messages regarding:
+Finally, the installation script looks at the instance configuration and may display a warning message regarding the max_prepared_transactions parameter.

 Creating the extension by script